 3.)
-As a token of our appreciation to your invaluable contribution, we would like to mail you a complimentary copy of the WJP Rule of Law Index 2020 report when it is published later this year.
+As a token of our appreciation to your invaluable contribution, we would like to mail you a complimentary copy of the WJP Rule of Law Index 2021 report when it is published later this year.
 If you would like to receive a complimentary hard copy of the report, please enter your preferred mailing address below.

-Please fill out the information below if you would like us to mail you a copy of the Index 2020
+Please fill out the information below if you would like us to mail you a copy of the Index

-report later this year:
+2021 report later this year:

-Street address:

-Other (i.e. apartment/ post

-office box):
+Mailing address line 1:

+Mailing address line 2:

+(i.e. apartment/PO box)

 City:

 Province/State:

 Postal code:

 Country:

 - 4.)
 Finally, as an expert in your field, we would welcome referrals or suggestions of colleagues who may be willing to contribute by completing one of the four questionnaires best aligned with their expertise:

 - Civil and Commercial Law

-- · Constitutional Law, Civil Liberties, and Criminal Law
+- Constitutional Law, Civil Liberties, and Criminal Law

 - Labor Law

 - Public Health

-Name Email Area of Expertise

-Referral #1

-Referral #2

-Referral #3
+Referral #1 Referral #2 Referral #3

+Full name

+Email

+Area of practice

+Country

+Language

-Thank you very much for your collaboration
+Thank you for your collaboration!

 Thank you for completing the questionnaire.
-We are honored to include your expertise in the 2020 administration of the WJP Rule of Law Index.
-For more information on the Rule of Law Index and the other program areas of the World Justice Project, please visit:
+We are honored to include your expertise in the 2021 administration of the WJP Rule of Law Index.
+For more information on the WJP Rule of Law Index and the other program areas of the World Justice Project, please visit: